Parkes Regional Airport

 The Parkes Regional Airport is a major gateway to the region and is located 5 kilometres east of Parkes off the Henry Parkes Way (Orange Road).
 The airport is serviced by Regional Express (REX) which provides regular passenger services between Parkes and Sydney.
 REX transports some 35,000 passengers annually.

-The airport terminal has recently undergone an upgrade and expansion and has been named as the Robert Wilson Terminal.
+The airport terminal has undergone an upgrade and expansion and has been named as the Robert Wilson Terminal.
 The new facility is a unique and contemporary space that integrates a modern check in area and spacious departure lounge complete with comfortable furniture, kids activity area and free NBN Wi-Fi.

 Council operates three grass airstrips at the villages of Peak Hill, Trundle and Tullamore.